Mayeu/mayeu.me/content/posts/openbsd-install-hand-and-console-free.md

 ~~~

 Take some time for you now, go make some tea, meditate.
 Obviously the times
-taken by those steps will depends of the power of your machine.
+taken by those steps will depend of the power of your machine.

 When the compilation end, you will find the `miniroot55.fs` file in your
 `/usr/src/<your_distrib>/ramdisk_cd/obj/miniroot55.fs`.

 ###Copy the miniroot & reboot your machine.

-Now that you have your miniroot you will have to dd(1) it on the target
+Now that you have your miniroot you have to dd(1) it on the target hardware.
-hardware.
-This step will greatly varies depending of your hoster.
-The basic
+This step will greatly varies depending of your hoster and or the machine
+itself.

-step are:
+If your server is hosted, the basic step are:

   * Make your image available from the network somewhere
   * Boot your server in rescue mode